digipost/digipost-api-client-java/docs/_v15_x/2_send.md

 * NOT_DELIVERED
 * DELIVERED
-	* When the document is delivered the channel can be either "DIGITAL" og "PRINT"
+	* When the document is delivered the channel can be either "DIGITAL" or "PRINT"

 ## Identify user based on personal identification number